Ludophilia/Minishell/docs/parser.md

 	what is being executed.
 	- error code: 0

-- `printf "GODDAMN!" >outfile1 >outfile2 >outfile3`
-	- GODDAMN! is written to outfile3
-	- outfile1 is created (is needed) but nothing is written to it.
-	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0

-- `printf "GODDAMN!" >outfile1>outfile2>outfile3`
-	- GODDAMN! is written to outfile3
-	- outfile1 is created (is needed) but nothing is written to it.
-	- outfile2 is created (is needed) but nothing is written to it.
-	- error code: 0

 - `printf >outfile1>outfile2>outfile3 "GODDAMN!"`
 	- GODDAMN! is written to outfile3
 	- outfile1 is created (is needed) but nothing is written to it.